ryantanlien/node-gcloud-deploy/README.md

       id-token: 'write'

     steps:
+    - name: 'Check out the Repo'
-    - uses: 'actions/checkout@v3'
+      uses: 'actions/checkout@v3'

+    - name: 'Authenticate Google Cloud'
-    - uses: 'google-github-actions/auth@v1'
+      uses: 'google-github-actions/auth@v1'
       with:
         service_account: '${{ secrets.GCLOUD_SERVICE_ACCOUNT}}'

-    - id: 'deploy'
+        credentials_json:  '${{ secrets.SERVICE_JSON }}'

+    - name: 'Set up Google SDK'
-      uses: 'google-github-actions/deploy-cloudrun@v1'
+      uses: 'google-github-actions/setup-gcloud@v1'
       with:
-        service: 'trivial-express'
-        image: 'docker.io/ryantanlien99/trivial-express'
+        version: 'latest'
+        project: '${{ secrets.GCLOUD_RUN_PROJECT_ID }}'

+    - name: 'Download trivial-express YAML configuration file'
+      run: 'gcloud run services describe trivial-express --region asia-southeast1 --format export > service.yaml'

+    - name: 'Redeploy trivial-express service with new revision'
+      run: 'gcloud run services replace service.yaml'
 ```

-The script first builds your image to Docker Hub and then deploys it to Google Cloud Run using a custom GitHub Action Workflow called `deploy-cloudrun` which is maintained by OSS.
+The script first builds your image to Docker Hub and then deploys it to Google Cloud Run using the Google CLI.
+- In order to use the Google CLI in our action, we will first have to authenticate Google Cloud.
+For Authentication, we will use the `google-github-actions/auth` GitHub Actions.
+- After authentication, we will have to setup the Google Cloud CLI in the virtual machine running our GitHub Action Script.
+We will use the `google-github-actions/setup-gcloud` GitHub Action to install the Google Cloud CLI.
 Details on what the script does can be inferred from the key syntax provided below.
+- Once that is done, we will use the Google Cloud CLI to regenerate the Service Configuration YAML file of our Google Cloud Run Service which triggers a new deployment of the service.

 For more info on Docker and GitHub Actions visit: [Introduction to GitHub Actions](https://docs.docker.com/build/ci/github-actions) by Docker

+For more info on Google Cloud CLI, visit: [Google Cloud SDK Reference](https://cloud.google.com/sdk/gcloud/reference)

-For more info about `deploy-cloudrun` visit:
+For more info about the GitHub Actions used above visit [google-github-actions/auth](https://github.com/google-github-actions/auth) and [google-github-actions/setup-gloud](https://github.com/google-github-actions/setup-gcloud)

 We will only briefly go through some important key words.
-For a full list of what can be used, checkout the [Official Workflow Syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)
+For a full list of what can be used, checkout the [Official Workflow Syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions), as well as the documentation listed above.

-**Generic GitHub Actions Syntax**
+#### Generic GitHub Actions Syntax

 - `name:` This sets the name of the workflow.
 - `on:` This specifies the events that trigger the workflow.